aug25/pingcapDemo/README.md

 pd1 kill: kill the node pd1

 TODO: more test method to be added

-Customize test can add to Pd/TiKV/TiDBNodeServer as RPC methond
+Customize test can add to Pd/TiKV/TiDBNodeServer.go as RPC methond and call from client.go